amirsina-mashayekh/Tower-of-Hanoi/README.md

 # Extended-Hanoi
-A GUI representation of Extended Hanoi algorithm
+A GUI representation for Hanoi and Extended Hanoi algorithms